cisagov/Malcolm/docs/development.md

 $ ./scripts/malcolm_appliance_packager.sh
 You must set a username and password for Malcolm, and self-signed X.509 certificates will be generated

-Store administrator username/password for local Malcolm access?
-(Y/n): y

-Administrator username: analyst
-analyst password:
-analyst password (again):

-Additional local accounts can be created at https://localhost/auth/ when Malcolm is running

-(Re)generate self-signed certificates for HTTPS access (Y/n): y

-(Re)generate self-signed certificates for a remote log forwarder (Y/n): y

-Will Malcolm be using an existing remote primary or secondary OpenSearch instance? (y/N): n

-Store username/password for email alert sender account? (y/N): n

-(Re)generate internal passwords for NetBox (Y/n): y
+Package Kubernetes manifests in addition to docker-compose.yml [y/N]?

-Packaged Malcolm to "/home/user/tmp/malcolm_20190513_101117_f0d052c.tar.gz"
+Packaged Malcolm to "/home/user/tmp/malcolm_20250310_134542_2425d08b.tar.gz"

-Do you need to package images also [y/N]? y
+Do you need to package container images also [y/N]? n
-This might take a few minutes...

-Packaged Malcolm images to "/home/user/tmp/malcolm_20190513_101117_f0d052c_images.tar.xz"

 To install Malcolm:
   1. Run install.py